-It was a scorching day in Los Angeles (your girl got sunburned, but WORTH IT).
-And despite the hours spent in the intense heat, the crowd never dwindled — we were dedicated; plus, it was an amazing day and nobody wanted to miss anything.
+It was a scorching day in Los Angeles, but despite the hours spent in intense heat, the crowd never dwindled.

 Last year, Amber Rose courageously opened up in devastating detail about the slut-shaming she experienced as a virgin in high school, as a stripper, and finally, by Kanye West (remember the “30 showers” comment) and her ex-husband Wiz Khalifa.
 This year, her speech was shorter — focusing on the need to continue the ongoing fight: “I started this because I’ve been slut-shamed so many times… and slut-shaming continues to this day.”